 On October 31, 2006, we completed our acquisition of Si Automation S.A.
-Our success in realizing the strategic benefits and growth opportunities to be gained from incorporating the operations of Si Automation into PDF and the timing of this realization depend upon our successful integration of Si Automation is a complex, costly and time-consuming process.
+Our success in realizing the strategic benefits and growth opportunities to be gained from incorporating the operations of Si Automation S.A. into PDF and the timing of this realization depend upon our successful integration of Si Automation S.A.
+The integration of Si Automation S.A. is a complex, costly and time-consuming process.
 The difficulties of combining our operations associated with this acquisition include:

-- · consolidating research and development operations; - · retaining key employees; - · incorporating acquired products and business technology into our existing product lines;
+- · consolidating research and development operations; - · retaining key employees;

-- coordinating effective sales and marketing functions; - · preserving research and development, marketing, customer and other important relationships; and - minimizing the diversion of management's attention from ongoing business concerns.
+- incorporating acquired products and business technology into our existing product lines; - coordinating effective sales and marketing functions; - preserving research and development, marketing, customer and other important relationships; and - minimizing the diversion of management's attention from ongoing business concerns.